netham91/Quick-Share/README.md

 3. It will ask for port number.
 You can enter of your choice, else simply press enter, default is 8000.
 4. It gives you a URL, share that URL.

+How to Install and use everywhere
+--
+1. Download and run "sudo make install"
+2. Now go to the folder you want to share over the network.
+3. Type quickshare in the command line
+4. It will ask for port number.
+You can enter of your choice, else simply press enter, default is 8000.
+5. It gives you a URL, share that URL.